18 Aug Edradour Distillery – Almost The Smallest

 The closest town to Edradour Distillery is Pitlochry.

-We stayed about 45 minutes drive away in Glen Lyon – just past Aberfeldy – at a fantastic Airbnb.
+We stayed at an AirBnB 45 minutes drive away in Glen Lyon – just past Aberfeldy.
 Glen Lyon is a superb part of Scotland, and our single room bothy with kitchen and ensuite bathroom was perfect for two.
 The same host also rents out the house next door which is suitable for families or those wanting more space.

 Edradour Distillery Whisky